 There is a quietly growing awareness in the industry that candidate satisfaction matters.
 There is a faint notion growing that engaging candidates and trying to ensure that they are communicated with and treated with respect and reverence, will actually result in a more effective recruiting process.

 There are tools available that allow organizations to engage candidates and solicit feedback throughout the recruiting process.
 Companies can now listen to how candidates feel about their recruiting process from beginning to end, track satisfaction and fine tune practices to make them as effective as possible.
 One is called Survale.
-It sits on top of a company’s career site pages and asks candidates what they think, in real time and with appropriately times follow up surveys.
+It sits on top of a company’s career site pages and asks candidates what they think through short stage-based candidate experience surveys, in real time and with appropriately times follow up surveys.